miguelperezenciso/SeqBreed/README.md

     from src import genome as gg
     from src import selection as sel

 Program has been tested in mac and linux only, although it should run as any regular python script in windows.
+For windows, we recommend the [wsl](https://learn.microsoft.com/en-us/windows/wsl/about) tool

 As in any python project, it is recommended to use a separate environment to avoid conflicts between package versions.
 You can do that with **conda** as follows: